Viewing performance statistics

 - Performance statistics, such as CPU temperature, throughput, system load and TCP connections.
 Statistics displayed in red signify that the value exceeds the normal threshold.

-- Protection Status – The current Operating Mode of the Barracuda Web Security Gateway.
-Operating Mode is configured on the BASIC > IP Configuration page.
+- Operating Mode: configured on the BASIC > IP Configuration page.
 Possible modes are:

 - Active: Traffic is logged and policies are applied.